-Another good source of guided tours is the Society for the Protection of Nature in Israel (SPNI), 85 Nahalat Binyamin St. (tel.
-03/566-0960; www.teva.org.il).
-Call tel.
-03/638-8625 for information on the society’s English-language walking tours in the Tel Aviv area.
-These are highly recommended group tours that individuals can join.
-Day tours cost NIS 80 to NIS 300 per person, but there are longer tours and occasionally free Saturday walking tours.
-Go to the American Friends of SPNI website (www.aspni.org) and reserve as far in advance as possible.
-Most tours are given in Hebrew, but in many cases, the guide can give you a brief English translation.
+Another good source of guided tours is the Society for the Protection of Nature in Israel (SPNI), 2 Hanegev St. Call tel.
+03/638-8653 for information on the society’s English-language walking tours in the Tel Aviv area.
+These are highly recommended group tours, highlighting the area’s natural flora and fauna often on relatively easy hiking hiking trails, that individuals can join.
+Tours cost around NIS 55 per person and there are occasionally free Saturday walking tours.
+Reserve as far in advance as possible.
+Most tours are given in Hebrew, but in many cases, the guide can give you a brief English translation

 Boat Tours from Jaffa Port to the Tel Aviv Marina and back (depending on demand and weather) run on Saturday and cost NIS 30.
 Call Kef (tel.
 03/682-9070) or Sababa (tel.
 03/681-6739) in Jaffa Port for schedules and reservations.

-Nahalat Binyamin Pedestrian Mall has an active, interesting outdoor Craft Bazaar and street performers every Tuesday and Friday from 10am to 5pm.
+Nahalat Binyamin Pedestrian Mall has an active, colorful outdoor Craft Bazaar and street performers every Tuesday and Friday from 10am to 5pm.
 Take bus no. 4.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.